Research

 Three converging streams of inquiry — each shaped by lived experience, each demanding new forms.

-Critical Dis/Ability Studies
+Critical Dis/Ability & ADHD Studies, Black Disability Studies

 Dr. KSP's work in Critical Dis/Ability Studies interrogates the institutional, cultural, and epistemological mechanisms through which disability is made legible — and the ways disabled people resist, reimagine, and create beyond those mechanisms.
+This does not excuse institutions such as higher education from an obligation to disability and its people.

-Drawing on the intellectual traditions of Black women thinkers — from Patricia Hill Collins to Sylvia Wynter — to theorize resistance, knowledge production, and the politics of care within academic and public spaces.
+Drawing on the intellectual traditions of Caribbean intellectuals — from Walter Rodney to Edouard Glissant, to Sylvia Wynter — to theorize resistance, knowledge production, and the politics of existence within public and global spaces.
+Dr. KSP roots her scholarly inquiry in Caribbean ways of knowing, where diaspora, creolization, Caribbeanness, and #islandbrilliance (Stephens, 2019) produces distinct frameworks for understanding power, belonging, and identity.

 Publications